 Assessment Methods: Readiness vs Potential

-Vygotskian Assessment: What's in the ZPD?
+Vygotskian Assessment: Learning Potential in the ZPD

 Vygotskian assessment focuses on observation-in-interaction.
-You watch what a child can do alone, then what they can do with help.
-That gap is the ZPD.
-It's domain-specific and moment-specific.
-It tells you exactly where to pitch scaffolding.
+First, you watch what a child can do alone.
+Then you watch what they can do with help.

 Side-by-side comparison table: Piaget vs Vygotsky educational theories comparison